-Key concepts of anatomy, physiology, radiology, clinical pathology, medicine and surgery are covered and readers are guided through history-taking and diagnostics to perform an effective consultation.
+The book covers key concepts of anatomy, physiology, radiology, clinical pathology, medicine and surgery.
+It guides readers through history-taking and diagnostics to perform an effective consultation.
 Cases discussed include vaccinating the new kitten, castrating the new puppy, the puppy with diarrhoea, the blind cat, the head-shaking dog, the itchy dog.
 Categories of complaints covered include body weight, urinary problems, the digestive system, respiratory issues, eye problems, skin and soft tissue complaints, cardiovascular, reproductive, aural and neurological complaints.

 The aim is to present a problem-first approach and to encourage readers to think like clinicians rather than students by instilling a case-based problem solving approach.

 The Veterinary Workbook of Small Animal Clinical Cases is part of the Veterinary Skills series including:

 - Research and Study Skills for Veterinary Nurses

 - A Guide to Oral Communication in Veterinary Medicine

 - Rethinking How We Ask Students to Problem-Solve in Clinical Medicine

 - Rebuilding a Relationship: The Veterinary Client’s Role in Healthcare

 - Approaching the Clinical Cases That Appear in Parts II and III